aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

 MUSTANG-2
 ---------

 MUSTANG-2 observers use OOF not only for correcting the surface but also for their pointing and focus corrections (as opposed to using an AutoPeakFocus as other receivers do).
 Below are examples of good, bad, and uncertain OOFs.
-Additionally, MUSTANG-2 observers use an IDL GUI to check the beam and keep an eye on the data (see :ref:`how-tos/receivers/mustang2/mustang2_obs:4.
-Checking data with the m2gui`).
+Additionally, MUSTANG-2 observers use an IDL GUI to check the beam and keep an eye on the data (see :ref:`this guide <mustang2_gui>`).
 Thus the *raw data* view in the *DataDisplay* -> *OOF* tab are not of particular use to MUSTANG-2 observers.

 .. note::